ShuvoSahaRoy/Admission-System-Track-with-Flask/README.md

 # Flask-my-own-first-app
-In this project I am going to build a sample admission process using flask farmwork
+In this project I am going to build a sample admission process using flask framework
 # Features
 1. createing account,
 2. password reset using mail,